DominicBurkart/leoronic/readme.txt

   meaning that, for example, a command with two necessary files (a python script and a text file) will fail if the python script looks for the other necessary file in the local directory.
-This feature can be disabled to allow for this kind of programming, but the default behavior is to simply pass filenames to linked program files as a parameter.
-Don't name your files the same thing as the commands you use!
+This feature can be disabled to allow for this kind of programming, but the expected behavior is to simply pass filenames to linked program files as a parameter.
+Don't name your files the same thing as the commands you use – otherwise, those commands will also be replaced and your task won't run correctly.

   File output, on the other hand, is not modified.
 Thus, any files output by a task run on leoronic should have unique names, or else earlier-run tasks run on the same node will have their output data overwritten.
 This could be intentional – e.g., appending a relevant solution to file full of solutions.

-  Best practice for leoronic is to keep all file i/o in the local directory, and to instantiate leoronic while the working directory is a designated folder that you have read/write access to.
-It's generally easier to remove temp files after they have served their purpose
+  Best practice for leoronic is to keep all file i/o in the local directory or its subdirectories, and to instantiate leoronic while the working directory is a designated folder that you have read/write access to, since you can then use Leoronic's get_all_files function to receive the working directory (and its children) for each node.
+If this feature isn't important to you, then feel free to put your files wherever you'd like!

+  After each task is run, the working directory is reset to whatever directory Leoronic was instantiated in.
+However, your scripts and commands can change the working directory as you see fit – and they'll stay changed until the end of the task.